LLDevLab/lldevcpu/Readme.md

 - Description: Doing bitwise rotate right operation on value from destination register (rd) and storing the result to destination register (rd).
 An immediate number can be 5 bits long (0 – 31).
 - Decimal example: rtr r0, #10
 - Hexadecimal example: rtr r0, #0x10
-- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.
+- Status flags affected: Carry flag will be taken from result's 31th bit, zero and negative flags values depends on destination register's value.

 ## Related software